 I’d spend hundreds of dollars per week for just a few sales.
 I was getting frustrated.

-One month later, with lots of hustle, I finally reached my 1k/day goal.
-Here‘s how I did it.
+Two months later, with lots of hustle, I finally reached my 1k/day goal.
+Here‘s how to make money dropshipping.

-After weeks of trying with Facebook ads, I finally admitted to myself that relying only on this type of advertising is a bad idea.
+After weeks of trying with Facebook ads, I finally admitted to myself that investing all my advertising dollars in only one channel is a bad idea and it is not the way to go if you want to build a successful dropshipping business.

 Most gurus on Youtube and Facebook groups are saying that Facebook ads are the way forward, and, most of the time, the only way forward.
-However, after months of trying to make it with Facebook ads, I thought that it was time to think for myself.
+However, after two months of trying to make it with Facebook ads, I thought that it was time to think to myself if I want a business that made millions.

-So, I decided to do in-depth research on new advertising opportunities and how to make it cheaper.
-Having read multiple dropshipping success stories on Reddit, I found one thing many of them had in common – Shopify traffic apps.
-I decided to give it a try.
+So, I decided to do in-depth research on other advertising opportunities.
+Having read multiple articles about multi-channel sales and Shopify, I found one thing many of them had in common - they talked about ads on different channels and Shopify apps.
+So, I decided to try and run ads on different channels (Facebook, Google, and Instagram) as well as try out a Shopify app for that.

-This is how I started using SixAds.
+This is how I started using sixads.
 I have to be honest, at first, I was skeptical about this app.
-I couldn’t believe that SixAds is such a great solution that is also FREE!

 But it proved to be worth it.

-- I waited till my products had 1000 impressions on each of them and then killed the ones that showed lower than 1.5% CTR because they were not the winners for sure.
+- Then, I waited till my products had 1000 impressions on their ads and killed the ads that showed lower than 1.5% CTR because they were not the winners for sure.
+I also stopped selling those products and looked for new ones instead.

-- And the ones that managed to get 3-10% CTR turned out to be worth investing in.
+- And the ads that managed to get 3-10% CTR on at least one of the three channels turned out to be worth investing in more.

-I found myself on a really good path.
+I found myself on a really good path, with an answer to how to succeed in dropshipping.
 And then I got another genius idea!

-Step #4: Understanding dropshipping trends in 2020 with Pinterest
+Step #4: I researched dropshipping trends with Pinterest

-Like many Shopify dropshippers, I always try to figure out what will be trending in the upcoming year.
-And being trendy is especially relevant in my niche – jewelry.
+Like many Shopify dropshippers with success stories, I tried to figure out what will be trending in the upcoming year.
+And being trendy is especially relevant in my niche - jewelry.

-SixAds was working like magic for me.
+sixads was working like magic for me in the product testing stage AND in scaling the ads stage (more on this later).
 But I wanted even more.
 Faster!
 Better!
 I realized that I also need to do proper research on the products themselves.
 Until now, I was basing my product decisions on what I THOUGHT would work well.
 But the reality is…

 You need to find what people want instead of trying to guess what they want.